 France has such rich literature and so much history that no list could ever do it justice, not to mention the innumerable contemporary novels and memoirs that immortalize this or that corner of my country.

-Putting together a list of the best books about France is as impossible as (at least for me) as climbing Mont Blanc in running shoes in winter.
+Putting together a list of the best books about France is as impossible as (at least for me) as climbing Mont Blanc in sandals in winter.

 But that doesn't mean I can't try!